foundryvtt/dnd5e/wiki/Contributing-to-the-Wiki.md

 ### File Names and Links
 The name of your Markdown file is what will be used for the name of the Wiki Page in the table of contents, with hyphens turning into spaces, so `My-first-Wiki-page.md` will become `My first Wiki page`.
 When you want to link to another page in the wiki, in your file make sure to link to the Markdown file in the `wiki` folder, the GitHub Action will automatically strip the `.md` extension and generate the appropriate link to the wiki page, for example linking to `[Hyperlink Text](Advancement-Type-Hit-Points.md)` in your documents will always generate a link to `[Hyperlink Text](https://github.com/foundryvtt/dnd5e/wiki/Advancement-Type-Hit-Points)` in the Wiki.
-Always make sure to update the `Home.md` file with a link to your new Markdown file.
+Always make sure to update the `Home.md` file with a link to your new Markdown file, as it serves ar the Wiki's homepage.

 ### Version Badges
 In order to let readers know what system release version a Wiki page is accurate for, please include a Version badge like the one below at the top of your page.
 When updating an existing wiki page, make sure to update this badge when relevant.